 Butter tarts for me growing up always started out with frozen, store-bought tart shells.
 In fact, there is nothing I hate making more than pastry dough, so I still prefer to use them.

-I have included a recipe for pastry dough that has worked well for me, and certainly results in delicious butter tarts, but if you're in Canada, feel free to use store-bought tart shells (find them in the freezer section of the grocery store).
+I have included a recipe for pastry dough that has worked well for me, and certainly results in delicious butter tarts, but you can use your favorite pie crust recipe, or use store-bought pie dough (find it in the freezer section, and follow the directions on the package to thaw).

 Butter Tart Ingredients: